lklimek/klimek.ws/content/opportunity/linux-problem-solver.md

 ---
-title: "Linux Problem Solver"
+title: "Linux SysOps/Problem Solver"
-description: "Join us as a Linux Problem Solver"
+description: "Join us as a Linux SysOps/Problem Solver"
 date: 2018-11-15T10:18:42+01:00
 draft: false
 ---

 We are a team of DevOps engineers, focused on building and maintaining of complex IT systems for international customers.

-Currently we are looking for new person to join our team as a Linux Problem Solver.
+Currently we are looking for new person to join our team as a Linux SysOps/Problem Solver.

 We need someone who will be on-call, react on alerts, quickly workaround issues and incidents, determine root cause of these issues and fix them as soon as possible.